MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-modernization-model9-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/model9-mainframe-midrange-data-archive-azure.vsdx) of this architecture.*

-### Architecture Workflow
+### Workflow

 The architecture of BMC AMI Cloud integration with Azure encompasses several components, each playing a pivotal role in the data migration and transformation process.
-Understanding these components is essential for effective implementation and optimization.

-1. **BMC AMI Cloud Agent:** This is a z/OS started task that sends encrypted and compressed mainframe data to Azure Blob Storage over TCP/IP.
+1. A z/OS task is started by BMC AMI Cloud Agent that sends encrypted and compressed mainframe data to Azure Blob Storage over TCP/IP.
 It ensures secure and efficient data transfer without the need for intermediate storage, thus reducing latency and potential points of failure.
-2. **BMC AMI Cloud Management Server:** This server manages policies, activities, and storage, ensuring seamless data management.
-It is a Docker-based web application that facilitates the administration of multiple agents and policies from a centralized interface.
+2. The cloud agents are administered by BMC AMI Cloud Management Server which is a Docker-based web application.
+It manages policies, activities, and storage, ensuring seamless data management.
-3. **BMC AMI Cloud Analytics:** This component transforms mainframe data stored in Azure Blob Storage into formats suitable for AI, business intelligence, and machine learning applications.
+3. The mainframe data stored in Azure Blob Storage is converted by BMC AMI Cloud Analytics into formats suitable for AI, business intelligence, and machine learning applications .
 It supports conversion to CSV, JSON, or direct integration with Azure Databases, enabling a wide range of analytical and operational use cases.

 ## Components

 Each component of the BMC AMI Cloud Data is designed to optimize various aspects of the data migration and management process:

 - **BMC AMI Cloud Agent:** A Java-based application that runs as a started task on one or more z/OS logical partitions (LPARs).
 It reads and writes data directly to and from Azure Blob Storage over TCP/IP.
 The BMC AMI Cloud Agent utilizes the zIIP engines, which dramatically reduces general CPU consumption, thereby optimizing mainframe performance and cost.
+Multiple agents can be used to increase scalability and resilience.

 - **BMC AMI Cloud Management Server:** A web application running in a Docker container that manages the web UI and communication with z/OS agents.
 It provides a way to define policies for data protection, migration, and archival, ensuring that data management aligns with organizational requirements and compliance standards.
+For superior availability, deploy on Azure Virtual Machines and on the customer's virtual network.

 - **Lifecycle management engine:** A Java-based application that runs on-premises on a z/OS LPAR.
 It deletes expired data from both object storage and z/OS, automating data lifecycle management and ensuring that storage resources are used efficiently.